CBS Photo Archive/Getty Images

 Since then, Winfrey has been a bit less visible to the average TV viewer, even as she has kept herself as busy as ever.
 The eponymous Oprah Winfrey Network (OWN) cable channel, a venture of her Harpo Productions and Discovery Communications, started slowly in 2011 but has gained impressive traction over the last few years.
 Many of the channel’s most popular shows have been more intimate versions of her old talk show, including Super Soul Sunday, in which she interviews self-help and spiritual advisers about personal fulfillment, the celebrity-focused Oprah’s Master Class and, of course, reruns of old Oprah episodes, with their mega-popular, now-nostalgic elixir of famous people, newsmakers, self-help and shrieking audience members.

 At her height, Winfrey, hugely successful in media ventures from magazine publishing, TV, film and theater production, could shift cultural tastes with merely a wink in a certain direction.
-Her book club gave a much-needed jolt to a flagging book publishing industry in the 1990s and 2000s, and some pundits trace Barack Obama’s upset win over Hillary Clinton in the 2008 Democratic primaries to Winfrey’s 2007 endorsement of her fellow Chicagoan.
+Oprah's book club gave a much-needed jolt to a flagging book publishing industry in the 1990s and 2000s, and some pundits trace Barack Obama’s upset win over Hillary Clinton in the 2008 Democratic primaries to Winfrey’s 2007 endorsement of her fellow Chicagoan.
 A fast friend to the Obamas during their time in the White House, she was awarded the Presidential Medal of Freedom in 2013.

 It’s her enduring popularity that makes Winfrey such a catch for 60 Minutes.
 “There’s only one Oprah Winfrey,” gushed 60 Minutes executive producer Jeff Fager in announcing the addition.